 then ran back to the receiver."

-This was a fairly common method of dealing with two polarities from a satellite.
+The "OMT" was a common method of dealing with two polarities from a satellite.
 The two LNBs, each at

 90 degrees to each other, one collecting vertical polarisation and the other horizontal polarisation

 were bolted to a Y shaped OMD wave guide.
 This unit was bolted to the feedhorn and collected the